Charpollo/LEOS-RO/docs/ORBITAL-MATHEMATICS-VERIFICATION.md

 - Can't check all 32 trillion possible collisions

 ---
 *This is the world's first browser-based simulation of 8 million objects with REAL Newtonian physics.
-The physics is 100% accurate.
+The physics is 100% accurate and has been verified through single satellite testing.
 The collision detection is limited by computational reality, not physics accuracy.*